 The Insolvency Exclusion for Cancelled Debt on Form 982

 Per the IRS: you were insolvent immediately before the cancellation to the extent that the total of all of your liabilities was more than the FMV of all of your assets immediately before the cancellation.
-Which seems straight forward, but becomes complex in most cases.
+I like my explanation above better.
+The IRS insolvency worksheet seems straightforward, but becomes complex in some cases.
 The IRS provides some good examples in Publication 4681, Canceled Debts, Foreclosures, Repossessions, and Abadonments.
+Pay special attention to the reduction of tax attributes section since Form 982 isn’t always a free ride.
+Sometimes there are future tax consequences.
+If your insolvency CPA does not address future tax consequences you’re talking to the wrong CPA.

 IRS tax Form 982, Reduction of Tax Attributes

 Form 982 is a typical IRS Form.
 It’s used for multiple circumstances.
-It has signficant consequences.
-It has sub-schedules.
+It has significant consequences.
+It requires sub-schedules.
 Verbiage in the Form 982 instructions intimidates some Folks.
 But it’s the only way to prevent debt forgiveness from becoming taxable income.
+The Form 1099-C instructions aren’t even written for the taxpayer.

 My advice is to relax before preparing Form 982.
 Hard to do sometimes.